 California’s beaches provide important ecological functions and services to human communities already threatened by the combined effects of sea level rise and accelerating coastal erosion.
 The state’s beaches are significant sources of economic and recreational value and provide critical habitat to species such as the Western Snowy Plover and California Least Tern.
 We are working with coastal decision makers to protect and restore sandy beach and dune ecosystems in the places that will most benefit wildlife populations but also provide recreational and coastal protection benefits for people.

-International Climate-Smart Partnership
+International Climate-Smart Wetlands

 Coastal wetlands are some of the most at-risk ecosystems to climate change and occur in close proximity with human communities.
 These systems face many common threats across the Pacific Coast of the Americas and thus common solutions are needed.